-Unofficial transcripts may be requested in person at the Office of the Registrar, any registrar site, or by mail if a signed release is enclosed.
+Unofficial transcripts may be requested in person at the Office of the Registrar, any registrar site, or by mail or fax 602/965-2295 if a signed release is enclosed.
 There is no charge for an unofficial transcript.

 All in-person transcript requests require presentation of photo identification.
 Requests are not accepted from third parties without a written release from the student.
-For information on parental access to records, see "Access to Records," page 65.
+For information on parental access to records, see "Access to Records," page 78.